Address: 331 Smith Street (Map)

 The roots of today's Marlborough Hotel go back to four Italian businessmen and a little restaurant on Portage Avenue.

 Giuseppe (Joseph) Panaro and Leonardi Emma came to Winnipeg from Sicily in 1892 and operated a fruit and confectionery store on Main Street, on the present-day site of the Canadian Wheat Board Building.
-In 1900 the business expanded to include a restaurant.
+In 1900, the business expanded to include a restaurant.

-Augustine and Joseph Badali, brothers, operated a fruit and confectionery store at the corner of Portage Avenue and Smith Street.
-When their premises were demolished to make way for the first Kensington Building, they reopened on the main floor of the new building.
-The expanded shop included a restaurant called the Olympia Cafe and soon after, new business partners, Panaro and Emma.
+Brothers Augustine and Joseph Badali operated a fruit and confectionery store at the corner of Portage Avenue and Smith Street.
+When their premises were demolished in 1905 to make way for the first Kensington Building, they reopened on the main floor of the new building.

 November 14, 1914, Winnipeg Tribune

-“...refused to be influenced by the present-day tendency to use with abandon the over-decorated and superficial styles of the French period and have followed, instead, the quiet, beautiful Gothic school of Medieval England, with just sufficient of the renaissance added to give the air of elegance and luxury common to metropolitan hotel life.”
+They hired prominent architect James Chisolm and Son, who: “...refused to be influenced by the present-day tendency to use with abandon the over-decorated and superficial styles of the French period and have followed, instead, the quiet, beautiful Gothic school of Medieval England, with just sufficient of the renaissance added to give the air of elegance and luxury common to metropolitan hotel life.”

 November 14, 1914, Winnipeg Tribune

-Constructed by Carter-Halls-Aldinger, the facade of the four storey structure, aside from the simple granite base, is of terra cotta.
 The cast iron and glass marquee features five Gothic lamps weighing one ton each and was manufactured in Elmwood by Western Steel and Iron Works.

-The Gothic design carries through to the interior.
 The main floor features marble pillars and floors with Caen stone walls and oak paneling.
 Another feature is the elegant stained glass windows, three of which feature fairy tale characters such as Cinderella and the prince from Beauty and the Beast.
 Other features include large hanging lamps by Tiffany and Co. of New York.

 The main floor and mezzanine housed the administrative offices of the hotel, including the telegraph room and switchboard.
 It was also home to the main lounge, a ladies’ reception room, dining room and bar.
 Retail services included private phone booths, a barber shop, and a news and cigar stand.
 There was a more informal grill room in the basement accessible via a marble staircase.

 The investors did not take a chance on the management of such a fine hotel.
-They hired A. T. Folger who had been the manager of Ottawa's Chateau Laurier since it opened in 1912.
+They hired A. T. Folger, who had been the manager of Ottawa's Chateau Laurier since it opened in 1912.
 Folger, a "charming" native of North Carolina, and his wife arrived in the city just days before the Olympia's grand opening at 2:00 p.m. on November 18, 1914.

 May 28, 1915, Winnipeg Tribune